kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/kubecost-agentless-amp.md

 Follow this [Using an AWS managed collector](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-collector-how-to.html) guide to enable the managed collector.

-Update all configuration files in this folder that contain `YOUR_*` with your values.

-This guide assumes that the Kubecost Helm release name and the Kubecost namespace are equal, which allows a global find-and-replace on `YOUR_NAMESPACE`.
+This guide assumes that the Kubecost Helm release name and the Kubecost namespace are equal, which allows a global find-and-replace on `$KUBECOST_NAMESPACE`.

 ## Architecture diagram